-Deutsche Bank says records sought by Democrats include tax returns
+Deutsche Bank says records sought in Trump congressional probe include tax returns

 Two committees in the U.S. House of Representatives subpoenaed Deutsche Bank in April to provide financial records belonging to the president and his children Donald Trump Jr., Ivanka Trump and Eric Trump.

 Deutsche Bank’s filing, in the 2nd U.S. Circuit Court of Appeals, revealed that it had tax returns that it would need to hand over if it complied with the subpoenas, which the Trumps are seeking to block.
-It was not clear whose tax returns it had, because the names were redacted from the filing.
+It was not clear whose tax returns it had, because names were redacted from the filing.

 A lawyer for the Trumps could not immediately be reached for comment.
 Deutsche Bank declined to comment.

+The disclosure comes as Democrats on the House Ways and Means Committee are seeking to obtain Trump’s personal and business tax returns, which the president has refused to turn over, from the Treasury Department.

+Deutsche Bank has long been a principal lender for Trump’s real estate business.
+A 2017 disclosure form showed that Trump had at least $130 million of liabilities to the bank.

-The subpoenas on Deutsche Bank, issued by the House Financial Services Committee and the Intelligence Committee, seek records of accounts, transactions and investments linked to the Trumps, immediate family members and several Trump Organization entities, plus records of possible ties to foreign entities.
+The subpoenas on Deutsche Bank, issued by the House Financial Services Committee and the Intelligence Committee, seek records of accounts, transactions and investments linked to Trump and the three named children, their immediate family members and several Trump Organization entities, including records of possible ties to foreign entities.

+Deutsche Bank said in Tuesday’s filing that it also had tax returns for people who “may constitute ‘immediate family’” as defined by the subpoenas, without giving any names.

 A lawyer for the Trumps last week urged the 2nd Circuit to block the bank from handing over the records, saying Congress did not have the authority to demand them.
 The court has not yet ruled on the case.